 This release includes unrounded subnational population projection data by single years of age, allowing users to aggregate the data as they wish.
 However, users should note that subnational population projections are more robust at greater levels of aggregation.
 We advise that the data should not be aggregated to less than five-year age groups and rounded to the nearest 100 people if quoted in any publication, presentation or documentation.

 Population estimates for the Isles of Scilly and to a lesser extent the City of London, are considered to be less reliable given the small population in these areas.
 Certain individual populations (specific age groups in specific local authorities) may also be very small.
 The population projections employ the same basic methodology across the country, so these areas are treated consistently.
 However, projections for these areas should be treated with particular caution.Back to table of contents

 Yes.
-The mid-2017 population estimates will be based on mid-2016 population estimates and will take account of the recorded numbers of births and deaths, and estimated migration in the year from mid-2016 to mid-2017.
-The population projections are also based on the mid-2016 estimates, but rolled forward to mid-2017 using components based on recent trends, and also constrained to the mid-2017 values in the national population projection.
+The mid-2017 population estimates are based on mid-2016 population estimates and take account of the recorded numbers of births and deaths, and estimated migration in the year from mid-2016 to mid-2017.
+The population projections are also based on the mid-2016 estimates but rolled forward to mid-2017 using components based on recent trends, and also constrained to the mid-2017 values in the national population projection.

 Some overseas students will move elsewhere in the country, so would be expected to become part of our statistics on moves within the UK.
 Others will leave the UK – this too is covered in our estimates and resulting projections.
-However, during autumn 2018 we will be doing research linking Home Office visa data with student data from the Higher Education Statistics Agency.
+In 2017 analysis was carried out on international student migration.
+However, during autumn 2018 research began linking Home Office visa data with student data from the Higher Education Statistics Agency; further details can be found in the case study.
 If this research is successful, it will give us additional insight into the quality of our estimates and projections.Back to table of contents